akyriako/otc-docs/doc/source/caf/plan/cloud-adoption-motivations.rst

 **********************************

-Data has become a new production factor together with traditional factors such as land, labors, capitals, and technology.
+Data has become a new production factor together with traditional factors such as land, labor, capital, and technology.

 -  In the government sector, data-driven government services and government governance collaboration across departments help with